jtaulman/Bootcamp_Final_Project/README.md

 - What is the hardest pitch to hit in baseball?
 - What is the probability of the batter hitting a single, double, triple, and homerun when the hardest pitch is thrown.

-My part is to use SQL with our filtered data to come to the conclusion of qhich pitch is the hardest to hit once our data is filtered.
+My part is to use SQL with our filtered data to come to the conclusion of which pitch is the hardest to hit once our data is filtered.

 ## Resources